publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(e) __Report on Uniformity of Approved FTE Resident Amounts.—__

->     The Secretary of Health and Human Services shall report to the committees described in subsection (c)(1), not later than December 31, 1987, on whether section 1886(h) of the Social Security Act \[subsec. (h) of this section\] should be revised to provide for greater uniformity in the approved FTE resident amounts established under paragraph (2) of that section, and, if so, how such revisions should be implemented.
+>     The Secretary of Health and Human Services shall report to the committees described in subsection (c)(1), not later than December 31, 1987, on whether section 1886(h) of the Social Security Act \[[42 U.S.C.
+1395ww(h)][/us/usc/t42/s1395ww/h]\] should be revised to provide for greater uniformity in the approved FTE resident amounts established under paragraph (2) of that section, and, if so, how such revisions should be implemented.

 >     “(f) __Study on Foreign Medical Graduates.—__

->     The Secretary of Health and Human Services shall study, and report to the committees described in subsection (c)(1), not later than December 31, 1987, respecting the use of physicians who are foreign medical graduates (within the meaning of section 1886(h)(5)(D) of the Social Security Act \[subsec. (h)(5)(D) of this section\]) in the provision of health care services (particularly inpatient and outpatient hospital services) to medicare beneficiaries.
+>     The Secretary of Health and Human Services shall study, and report to the committees described in subsection (c)(1), not later than December 31, 1987, respecting the use of physicians who are foreign medical graduates (within the meaning of section 1886(h)(5)(D) of the Social Security Act \[[42 U.S.C.
+1395ww(h)(5)(D)][/us/usc/t42/s1395ww/h/5/D]\]) in the provision of health care services (particularly inpatient and outpatient hospital services) to medicare beneficiaries.
 Such study shall evaluate—

 >         “(1) the types of services provided;